Coastline Housing, Wheal Vyvyan

 This multi-award winning scheme between Kensa Contracting and Coastline Housing saw the replacement of night storage heaters with Kensa ground source heat pumps in twelve bungalows housing older residents in rural Cornwall; the shared ground loop array system undertaken in Cornwall.

 Ground Source Review: Coastline, Wheal Vyvyan

 The project benefited from a combination of funding including the Non-Domestic Renewable Heat Incentive (RHI), an up-front grant from the Energy Companies Obligation (ECO) and new funding offered by DECC in the form of the Central Heating Fund (CHF).

 Resident Ms Osnebury commented:

-“Very pleased on affordability – was approximately £30 per week now £12 per week – and I can stay nice and warm for that!
+Very pleased on affordability – was approximately £30 per week now £12 per week – and I can stay nice and warm for that!
 I have never been happier.
 No damp problems now – all gone.

 Ralph Retallack, Energy Efficiency Manager at Coastline Housing said:

 I would strongly advise other social landlords to be open to this technology as an option.
 Ground source heat pumps are very low maintenance, there is simply not much to go wrong.
 The boreholes provide sufficient energy to meet each property’s full heating and hot water needs.
-We were very impressed with the small size but high efficiencies of Kensa’s innovative Shoebox heat pumps, and they can easily be swapped out for refurbishment if needs be."
+We were very impressed with the small size but high efficiencies of Kensa’s innovative Shoebox heat pumps.
+From start to finish the project with Kensa has run extremely smoothly.

 Ground Source Review Coastline, Wheal Vyvyan 1